 - 1 stalk lemongrass, bottom half only, thinly sliced

-- 1 tsp makrut lime zest, finely chopped
+- 1 teaspoon makrut lime zest, finely chopped

-- 1 tsp cilantro roots or stems, finely chopped
+- 1 teaspoon cilantro roots or stems, finely chopped

 FULL VIDEO TUTORIAL